 As a container orchestration system, Kubernetes groups the containers that make up an application into logical units so that they can be discovered and managed more easily at a massive scale.
-Often used in tandem with the highly popular Docker containerization platform, Kubernetes is designed to run with any standard container system, in any public cloud or on-premises infrastructure.
+Additionally, with CRI (Container Runtime Interface), Kubernetes supports integration with multiple different container runtimes, such as containerd, CRI-O, etc.

 Kubernetes is an open source project hosted by the Cloud Native Computing Foundation (CNCF) and available free of charge.
 Originally created as an internal project by Google, Kubernetes initially was introduced as Borg System in 2004, combines 15 years of production experience within Google with contributions and best practices from the open source community.

 Key capabilities include the automation of day-to-day management for containerized applications; the abstraction of related compute, networking, and storage resources; and continuous health checks to ensure service availability.
 By using Kubernetes, organizations can build and manage cloud-native microservices-based applications more quickly, deploy and move applications across multiple environments more easily, and scale applications more efficiently.

 One of the most daunting tasks for people adding applications to a Kubernetes cluster is figuring out how they access their application.
 Learn the various ways you can set up access to containerized applications – for beginners and experts alike.

 A10 Networks supports Kubernetes through a range of solutions.
 Thunder® Application Delivery Controller (ADC), available in a broad array of form factors (physical, virtual, bare metal, container and cloud instances), optimizes the delivery and security of container-based cloud-native applications and services running over public clouds or private clouds.